 What was the Western Front?

 As the war went on, systems of trenches, barriers, and bunkers evolved and extended into a continuous line of trenches.
-The line extended from near Dunkirk in the north, southward to around Lille, then onto the west side of the France-Belgium border, and south to the border of Switzerland.
+The line extended across France from near Dunkirk in the north, southward to around Lille, then onto the west side of the France-Belgium border, and south to the border of Switzerland.
 This shifting line formed the “Western Front,” where the two opposing armies met and engaged.

 The Germans held this line for some time, taking advantage of most of the important mining and industrial land of France and Belgium during the war.
 The map that follows shows the line of trenches that made up the Western Front, from 1914 to 1918.